JoshdfG/JoshdfG/README.md

 - 👋 Hi, I’m @JoshdfG
-- 👀 I’m interested in software development and also a web3 enthusiast
-- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on projects
 - 📫 send me a mail slimmy0310@gmail.com